Aggregates/MI-HW1/report/Q1-Report.md

 ### Initial Attempt ###

+Our initial attempt at training a FFN for the original dataset was with the following
+parameters:

 ```python
 HIDDEN_LAYERS = [ 33, 33 ]
 LEARNING_DECAY = 0.999999 # Set in range [0.9, 1]